Registered Retirement Income Fund (RRIF)

 Book an appointment

 No matter if you’re on the beach or the slopes for retirement, you’ll still need to budget.
-We’ll help you to map out expenses and look at income options with your RRSP such as RRIFs but also annuities, and how these could affect taxes and government benefits.
+We’ll help you to map out expenses and look at income options with your RRSP such, as RRIFs or annuities, and understand how these could affect taxes and government benefits.

 We’ll help plan withdrawals.
 Once you convert some or all your RRSP into a RRIF, every year you’ll have to withdraw at least the required minimum percentage based on age.
 This taxable income could change your tax bracket or eligibility for government benefits like the Guaranteed Income Supplement (GIS) and Old Age Security (OAS).
 Make it easy for yourself and talk to us about automated withdrawals.

 All you need to do is fill in some forms with us.
-Your investments can be converted “in-kind” meaning they stay invested as they were.
+Your investments can be converted “in-kind,” which means they’ll stay invested as they were.
 You’ll also need to name a beneficiary again as you did with your RRSP.

 After all that math, it’s time to enjoy.
 You can always adjust your withdrawal plan or occasionally take extra.